 Common Name: Cut-Leaved Toothwort

-Dentaria laciniata is a Perennial up to 0.30 metres tall.
+Dentaria laciniata is a perennial plant that can grow up to 0.30 metres tall.

 It has edible uses.